naelolaiz/LibraryA-conan-publisher/README.md

 # LibraryA-conan-publisher
 Dummy library to use for PoC of conan publisher.
-Also testing jfrog as generic repository for artifacts + conan repository for conan.
+Also testing jfrog generic repository for artifacts + conan repository for conan.